pnucolab/VarCas-OFFinder/docs/userguide/01-user-guide.rst

 1. How to Use the Web Interface
 -------------------------------

-To use the Allelic-Cas-OFFinder web tool, your system must meet the following requirements for operating systems and web browsers.
+Allelic-Cas-OFFinder web tool works well in the following operating systems and web browsers.

 - Supported Operating Systems:
         - Windows